-As the DMD of the green channel is not accessible in the projector, it remains fixed.
+As the DMD of the Red channel is not accessible in the projector, it remains fixed.
 Therefore the image of this DMD will be taken as reference.
-Red and Blue will be aligned onto green when a small convergence drift is recognized.
-The red and blue channels have pivot plates equipped with three control knobs for convergence adjustment, of which the red ones are extended.
+Blue and Green will be aligned onto Red when a small convergence drift is recognized.
+The Blue and Green channels have pivot plates equipped with three control knobs for convergence adjustment, some of which are extended for accessibility.
 The adjustment knobs are numbered from 1 to 6 and have the same color as the channel which they affect.

-To access the control knobs, the top cover and left side cover of the projector must be removed, as well as the top cover plate and side cover plate of the Light Processor compartment.
+To access the control knobs, the top cover and left side covers of the projector must be removed, as well as the top cover plate and side cover plate of the sealed Light Processor compartment.